 The International Exhibition of Modern Decorative and Industrial Arts held in Paris in 1925 gave the style its name.
 Art Deco can be seen as the successor to and a reaction against Art Nouveau.
 Its chief difference from Art Nouveau is the influence of cubism which gives art deco design generally a more fragmented, geometric character.
 However, imagery based on plant forms, and sinuous curves remained in some Art Deco designs.

 Black onyx often appears in Art Deco jewelry, because of its dramatic effect, especially when combined with diamonds.
 It is a rare stone, but possible to substitute by paler chalcedony soaked in a boiling sugar solution and then heated up it in sulphuric acid.
 Probably best not to try at home.

 Pimp My Shoe

 In the 18th century, both men and women wore shoe buckles and they were fashionable for most of the century.
 Initially small, the silver buckles of the early 1700s became larger during the 1720s.
 By the mid-century gemstones or paste added the color and sparkle.
 Unfortunately for us by the end of the century, they started falling out of everyday fashion and remained only in ceremonial or court dress.

 Imagine your shoes having shoe buckles like this!
 I can totally see them on my black trainers!
 Actually, I am pretty sure I could figure out a way to wear any of those pieces (apart from the creepy eye).

-How would you wear the pieces from the Victoria and Albert jewelry collection?
+How would you wear the pieces from the Victoria & Albert jewelry collection?